Quakers in the abolition movement

 The Religious Society of Friends, better known as the Quakers, played a major role in the abolition movement against slavery in both the United Kingdom and in the United States.
-Quakers were among the first white people to denounce slavery in the American colonies and Europe, and the Society of Friends became the first organization to take a collective stand against both slavery and the slave trade, later spearheading the international and ecumenical campaigns against slavery.
+Quakers were among the first groups to formally and consistently oppose slavery in the American colonies and Europe, and the Society of Friends became the first organization to take a collective stand against both slavery and the slave trade, later spearheading the international and ecumenical campaigns against slavery.

 Beginnings

+When Quakers started to arrive in America, most of them believed that, "slavery was perfectly acceptable provided that slave owners attended to the spiritual and material needs of those they enslaved".

 Quaker colonists began questioning slavery in Barbados in the 1670s.
 George Fox, founder of Quakerism, visited the island in 1671 and immediately appealed for better treatment of slaves.
 It was first openly denounced in 1688.
 In that year, four German settlers (the Lutheran Francis Daniel Pastorius and the three Quakers, the brothers Derick and Abraham op den Graeff and Garret Hendericks), issued a petition against slavery from Germantown, close to Philadelphia in the newly founded American colony of Pennsylvania.
 This action, although seemingly overlooked at the time, ushered in almost a century of active debate among Pennsylvanian Quakers about the morality of slavery which saw energetic anti-slavery writing and direct action from several Quakers, including William Southeby, John Hepburn, Ralph Sandiford, and Benjamin Lay.

 In the 1740s and 1750s, anti-slavery sentiment took a firmer hold.
 A new generation of Quakers, including John Woolman, Anthony Benezet, and David Cooper, protested against slavery, and demanded that Quaker society cut ties with the slave trade.
-They were able to carry popular Quaker sentiment with them and, beginning in the 1750s, Pennsylvanian Quakers tightened their rules, by 1758 making it effectively an act of misconduct to engage in slave trading.
+They were able to carry popular Quaker sentiment with them and, beginning in the 1750s, Pennsylvanian Quakers tightened their rules.
+By 1756 only 10% of leaders of the Philadelphia Yearly Meeting owned slaves.
+By 1758 Quakers effectively made it an act of misconduct to engage in slave trading.
+From 1755 to 1776, the Quakers worked at freeing slaves, and became the first Western organization to ban slaveholding.
 The London Yearly Meeting soon followed, issuing a ‘strong minute’ against slave trading in 1761.
 On paper at least, global politics would intervene.
 The American Revolution would divide Quakers across the Atlantic.